explesy/dotfiles/README.md

 - ranger
 - zsh
 - lunar vim - stow don't workn for this one
+- docker - just some notes on fresh install

 All dotfiles configured to use with Colemak keyboard layout